 Instructions

-- Add sugar, softened butter and vanilla extract to the stand mixer bowl and beat with the paddle attachment at medium low speed until combined.
-Increase speed to medium and beat until fluffy, about 30 seconds to 1 minute.
+- Add 8 ounces of softened butter, ⅔ cup of granulated sugar and 1 teaspooon of vanilla extract to the stand mixer bowl and beat with the paddle attachment at medium low speed until combined.
+Increase speed to medium and beat until creamy and fluffy.

-- Reduce mixer to low speed, and slowly add the flour mixture.
-Gradually increase mixer speed to medium and mix until dough comes together.
+- Sift in 2 ¼ cup of all-purpose flour and 2 tablespoons of cornstarch.
+Sprinkle in ¼ teaspoon of kosher salt.
+And add 1 cup of unsweetened shredded coconut to the stand mixer.
+Stir and gradually increase the mixer speed to medium and mix until the dough comes together.
 It should start pulling away from the side of the mixing bowl.

-- Turn dough out onto a lightly floured board or counter top, and shape into a disk or rectangle.
+- Turn the dough out onto a lightly floured surface, and quickly knead together.
+Divide the dough into 2 equal portions and roll each into a log about 6" in length.
 Wrap well with plastic and refrigerate for 30 minutes to 1 hour.

-- Preheat oven to 350°F while the cookies are resting in the freezer.
+- Preheat the oven to 350°F while the cookies are resting in the freezer.

-- When the oven is ready, place cookies on a parchment line baking sheet an inch or two apart if frozen in a container, sprinkle granulated sugar over the top of cookies generously and bake for 15 minutes.
-Rotate pan half way through baking.
+- When the oven is ready, place frozen cookies on a lined baking sheet an inch or two apart, sprinkle generously with granulated sugar and bake for 20 minutes until lightly golden.

-- Remove from the oven, let rest on the baking sheet for 5 minutes, transfer to a wire rack to cool completely.
+- Remove cookies from the oven, let rest on the baking sheet for 5 – 10 minutes before transferring to a wire rack to cool completely.

 Notes

-- Take these cookies to the next level by dipping them in melted chocolate and sprinkle them with sweetened shredded coconut.
+- Take these cookies to the next level by dipping them in melted chocolate and sprinkle sweetened shredded coconut on top.

 Nutrition